aws/aws-iot-device-sdk-java-v2/documents/MQTT5_Userguide.md

 * Use the minimum QoS you can get away with for the lowest latency and bandwidth costs.
 For example, if you are sending data consistently multiple times per second and do not have to have a guarantee the server got each and every publish, using QoS 0 may be ideal compared to QoS 1.
 Of course, this heavily depends on your use case but generally it is recommended to use the lowest QoS possible.
 * If you are getting unexpected disconnects when trying to connect to AWS IoT Core, make sure to check your IoT Core Thing’s policy and permissions to make sure your device is has the permissions it needs to connect!
 * Make sure to always call `close()` when finished a MQTT5 client to avoid native resource leaks!
-* For Publish, Subscribe, and Unsubscribe, make sure to check the reason codes in the ACK (PUBACK, SUBACK, and UNSUBACK respectively) to see if the operation actually succeeded.
+* For [publish](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/Mqtt5Client.html#publish(software.amazon.awssdk.crt.mqtt5.packets.PublishPacket)), [subscribe](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/Mqtt5Client.html#subscribe(software.amazon.awssdk.crt.mqtt5.packets.SubscribePacket)), and [unsubscribe](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/Mqtt5Client.html#unsubscribe(software.amazon.awssdk.crt.mqtt5.packets.UnsubscribePacket)), make sure to check the reason codes in the ACK ([PubAckPacket](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/packets/PubAckPacket.html), [SubAckPacket](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/packets/SubAckPacket.html), and [UnsubAckPacket](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/packets/UnsubAckPacket.html) respectively) to see if the operation actually succeeded.